Feedback and Criticism

 c.
 Things that offend Christians.

 People get offended by all kinds of things.
-People today seem to be offended by more things than ever before.
-I wonder if this is related to an increasing self-centeredness - the consumer-is-king mentality.
-We think that things revolve around us and everything needs to be customized to our convenience.
+Today, people seem to be offended by more things than ever before.
+I wonder if this is related to an increasing self-centeredness—the consumer-is-king mentality.
+We think that things revolve around us, and everything needs to be customized to our convenience.

 Thus, many things in any conversation can cause anyone to be offended.
 One can be offended by the reference to God as Father because their father passed on at an early age.
-One may be offended by a sermon on relationships if their wife cheated on them.
-One may be offended by an illustration of food if they are battling obesity.
+A sermon on relationships may offend one if their wife cheated on them.
+An illustration of food may offend one if they are battling obesity.
 You see, anyone can be offended about anything.
 But to make it a problem for everyone is slightly selfish.
 If someone is offended by a personal preference, then he should keep that criticism to himself.
 Just because I have an allergy to peanuts does not mean that I insist that the airline ban peanuts from its flights.
 Instead, it is my responsibility to carry epinephrine with me.

 d.
 Things that offend Non-Christians